Newport roxy theater

 The Newport Roxy Theater was built in 1951 and is located in Newport, Washington.
 It is the only movie theater within roughly 50 miles.
 We show 1 movie a week, 1 showing a day.
 Often contracts require us to play the same movie for several weeks.

-The Roxy’s current design consists of 3 theaters totaling 330 seats.
-The two smaller theaters have poor sound control, small screens, and cramped seating.
-These two screens are considered unsuitable for showing new movies.
+The Roxy’s current design consists of half the theater space totaling 200 seats.
 The plan is to only show movies on the front main screen until the remodel to restore the grand theater design can be afforded.
 We hope to raise the money to restore the theater back to 430 seats.

 A big part of our business plan is subscriptions.
 Several theaters have gone this route, and research shows that subscriptions will stabilize our revenue and help carry us through slow months.
 Check out our Friends of The Roxy page for more information!

 We have already found that subscriptions are the life blood of The Roxy.
 These monthly packages have already saved the theater from going under.
 Through COVID, these subscriptions kept enough income coming in to keep the theater intact.

 Since 1951, The Roxy has operated as cash only.
 We are excited to bring in the digital age by accepting credit cards, credit chips, and NFC phone payments.